andresfeliper3/andresfeliper3/README.md

 - **Mentorship at Globant**
   _Apr 2024 - Jun 2024_
-  Mentored high school students from Costa Rica on software engineering basics.
+  Mentored high school students from Costa Rica on software engineering basics and programming.

 - **Applaudo Studios Training Program**
   _Mar 2023 - May 2023_